Updating Yandex StoreDoc cluster settings

 - A single-host cluster will be unavailable for a few minutes and all database connections will be dropped.

-- A multi-host cluster will get a new primary replica.
-Each host will undergo a rolling update and will be unavailable for a few minutes while it updates.
+- A multi-host cluster will undergo a primary replica switchover.
+The hosts will undergo a rolling update, with each host unavailable for a few minutes while it is stopped and updated.

-We recommend changing the host class only when your cluster has no active workload.
+We recommend changing the host class only when the cluster is idle.

 -